Project-Kleutghen/jades-project-9/pages/about.md

 ---
 layout: page
-title: What are the Hindustan Jades?
+title: What are Hindustan Jades?
 permalink: /about/
 ---